 42. Conflict of Rules

 Should these Rules vary from state or federal arbitration statutes, these Rules shall control except where the state or federal rules specifically indicate that they may not be superseded.

 These Rules of Procedure for Christian Conciliation were written by Ken Sande and adopted by the Association of Christian Conciliation Services in 1990, with the understanding (as stated in Rule 2) that they would be available to serve as the standard procedural framework for “any Christian conciliation ministry, church or other organization or person who wishes to help parties resolve conflicts pursuant to these Rules.”
 Ownership of these Rules passed to the Institute for Christian Conciliation (ICC), a division of Peacemaker Ministries, in 1993.
-The Rules are published through RW360 pursuant to a special license.
+The Rules are published through RW360 pursuant to a special license from the ICC.

 Version 5.0 4/11/18